statsig-io/docs/docs/access-management/teams.md

 ![Screen Shot 2024-02-15 at 3 10 45 PM](https://github.com/statsig-io/docs/assets/101903926/dbdc681d-3918-4da1-b9e3-6e43ecb744f8)

 Every config will have a field in the header for “Team”.
-This field is separate from “Owner"- whereby "Owner" is a single individual, "Team" is a group of individuals and will not automatially update if, for example, the Owner moves to a different team within the organization.
+This field is separate from “Owner"- whereby "Owner" is a single individual, "Team" is a group of individuals and will not automatically update if, for example, the Owner moves to a different team within the organization.
 Teams must be manually changed (subject to the review requirements) at the config level.

 ![Screen Shot 2024-02-15 at 3 12 18 PM](https://github.com/statsig-io/docs/assets/101903926/7fc0faf7-c059-451b-8a44-6f58e526ef8e)

-Finally, with the addition of teams, every user can now filter Gate/ Experiment/ Metric listviews and the Home Feed by team.
+Finally, with the addition of teams, every user can now filter Gate/ Experiment/ Metric lists and the Home Feed by team.
 The Home Feed will default to a user's team(s), ensuring the most relevant content is surfaced.

 ![Screen Shot 2024-02-15 at 3 09 23 PM](https://github.com/statsig-io/docs/assets/101903926/299cc0ad-5878-454b-9186-e005f8f442b5)